yehosuah/algorithmic-data-ingestion-for-cryptocurrencies/algo-data-ingestion/README.md

 # Algo Data Ingestion (Docker App)

-_Last updated: 2025-11-10 04:13 UTC_
+_Last updated: 2025-11-13 04:43 UTC_

-> Update 2025-11-10: Folded the release/20251030 bundle plus the scheduler->trading dry-run instrumentation (Redis queue, app/trading metrics, Grafana dashboards) into this quickstart so it mirrors the docker-compose stack.
+> Update 2025-11-13: Folded in the multi-symbol training feed + sanitizers, documented the new parity helpers (`export_feature_slice.py`, `compare_feature_stats.py`, `compute_symbol_gate_config.py`), and wired those instructions into the docker stack so the scheduler/trading loop enforces the same symbol-aware gates as the manifests.

 End-to-end ingestion for **market**, **on-chain**, **social**, and **news** data with a Redis feature store, admin backfills/TTL sweeps, a scheduler, and monitoring (Prometheus + Grafana).